-Obesity is a complex disease involving an excessive amount of body fat.
-It is not just a cosmetic concern; it is a medical condition that increases the risk of other diseases like heart disease, diabetes, and high blood pressure.
+Obesity is a complex, chronic disease involving an excessive amount of body fat.
+It is important to understand that obesity is not a character flaw or just a cosmetic concern; it is a serious medical condition that directly increases your risk for other life-limiting diseases, such as heart disease, type 2 diabetes, and severe high blood pressure.

-The Good News: You don't need to reach an "ideal" weight to see benefits.
-Even modest weight loss (5–10%) can significantly improve your health.
+The Good News: You do not need to reach an "ideal" weight to see massive medical benefits.
+Even modest, sustained weight loss (5% to 10% of your total body weight) can significantly improve your metabolic health and reverse weight-related complications.

 Diagnosis & BMI

-Obesity is diagnosed when your Body Mass Index (BMI) is 30 or higher.
-BMI is calculated by dividing your weight in kilograms by your height in meters squared.
+In a clinical setting, obesity is most commonly diagnosed when your Body Mass Index (BMI) is 30 or higher.
+Your BMI is calculated by dividing your weight in kilograms by your height in meters squared.

 |---|---|